balanced/balanced.github.com/_posts/2014-01-14-come-learn-the-basics-of-pgp-with-us.md

 When your business is built on using people's financial information, security is of paramount importance.
-Balanced complies with [the PCI DSS Level 1 standard](http://www.pcicomplianceguide.org/pcifaqs.php#5), which is the highest level of this important industry standard.
+Balanced complies with [the PCI DSS Level 1 standard](http://www.pcicomplianceguide.org/pcifaqs.php#5), which is the highest level of this important industry standard, which is like table stakes: you can't even play without implementing it.
+(And if you use Balanced, [balanced-js](https://github.com/balanced/balanced-js) ensures you don't need compliance yourself.)
 Of course, PCI isn't the end of the story: all of the other standard security practices that the software field has developed exist for good reason.